fishjam-dev/membrane_rtc_engine/guides/custom_endpoints.md

 Whenever some endpoint publishes its tracks, all other endpoints receive a message in form of `{:new_tracks, tracks}` where `tracks` is a list of `t:Membrane.RTC.Engine.Track.t/0`.

-To subscribe for any of the published tracks, an endpoint has to call `Membrane.RTC.Engine.subscribe/4`.
+To subscribe to any of the published tracks, an endpoint has to call `Membrane.RTC.Engine.subscribe/4`.

 After subscribing for a track the endpoint will be notified about its readiness in `c:Membrane.Bin.handle_pad_added/3` callback.
 An example implementation of `handle_pad_added`